India douses century-old coal fires as Modi seeks output boost

 Previous attempts to control the fires by sealing the surface, trenching and pumping in inert gases had limited success and were blamed for driving BCCL close to bankruptcy.

 After 2008, the company tried instead to dig deeper and wider to remove burning coal.
-Though more effective, this method has been criticised for scarring the landscape.
+Though more effective, this method has been criticized for scarring the landscape.

 The coal that heats up to 800 degrees Celsius is then cooled by water overground and the stones are deposited around the mines, creating heaps that take almost two years to cool off.